reggaeman007jah/killchain_anizay/functions_Voice2/notes.md

 // embed with
 this will take a group, and take a player, and have the group follow the player around as a meatshield

+// order a team to follow an MSR

+// order a team to clear an area by searching all buildings